aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 It is possible to assing custom Tags and values to devices.
 Depending where the key `cloudvision_tags_device_custom` is defined, the tag can be generated for a whole group or only a single device.

+!!! warning
-**Note: Tag labels cannot have the name of any existing system tags on CloudVision.
+    **Tag labels cannot have the name of any existing system tags on CloudVision.
 System tags cannot be emanded with this approach.**

 --8<--
 roles/eos_designs/docs/tables/cloudvision-tags-device-custom.md